 What is intravenous sedation?

 Intravenous sedation is a sedative given via a vein.
-This makes you feel much more relaxed about the treatment you are about to receive, it takes away your fears and anxieties.
-Although you will not go to sleep, you may think that you have been.
+This makes you feel much more relaxed about the dental treatment you are about to receive, it takes away your fears and anxieties.
+Although you will not go to sleep during this sedation, you may think that you have been.
 Many people cannot remember very much about the treatment afterwards.
-During sedation your pulse and breathing will be monitored by a clip on your finger or thumb.
+During dental sedation, your pulse and breathing will be monitored by a clip on your finger or thumb.
 You may be given extra oxygen to breathe.

 What does it feel like?
 Will I be asleep?